raphaelbastide/1962/README.md

-# Branch
+# 1961

 Sculpture conceptualized using a revision control system and physically represented.

 ## What

-In one or many physical place(s), an interpretation of the source code hosted on this GitHub repository will be named "Branch" + [branch ID].
+In one or many physical place(s), an interpretation of the source code hosted on this GitHub repository or one of its version will be named "1961" + [branch ID].

 This project contains:

 * The source code of an artistic physical assemblage of objects, materials, life, sounds, performances…
 * A documentation for the source code
-* A website introducing the project
 * Images of the current state of the piece and archives of past versions
 * List of contributors